Photographing Nocturnal Animals

 A fundamental characteristic of light is that the intensity (brightness) of light reaching an object, decreases in proportion to the square of the distance from the light source.
 The diagram below shows that if an object is located at "d" it would be four times brighter than if it was located at "2d".
 Each time the distance to the light source is doubled, the photographer needs to increase the exposure by the equivalent of two f-stops.
 Likewise, if the distance is halved the exposure needs to be reduced by the equivalent of two f-stops.

 For outdoor photography during daylight, the sun is so far away from Earth that the brightness of an object effectively does not vary with distance and this characteristic of light can be conveniently ignored.
 However, a photographer on Mars which is 1.5 times further away from the sun, would need to increase the exposure by the equivalent of one f-stop.

 Electronic flash - the ideal portable light source.
-Flash units contain complex electronics that produce an electrical discharge inside a transparent tube and terminate the discharge when sufficient light has been emitted to produce the 'correct' exposure the discharge is terminated.
+Flash units contain complex electronics that produce an electrical discharge inside a transparent tube.
+When sufficient light has been emitted to produce the 'correct' exposure the discharge is terminated.
 The flash-tube is filled with xenon gas which produces intense light having a colour comparable with midday sunlight.
-Most models have an auto mode, however I recommend using one that also has manual power settings which control the light output in f-stop increments.
+Most models have an auto mode, however I prefer one that also has manual power settings which control the light output in f-stop increments.